enkelprifti98/metal-isometric-xepa/README.md

 #### Automated (recommended) (API key required)

 The automated option provides the best experience as it eliminates a lot of steps and creates a Virtual Machine called XEPA that looks very similar to the physical host as it shares the same SMBIOS information and has the necessary PCI devices attached such as local storage and the management network interface (eth0).
+This means that the VM will be using the host's actual management Layer 3 Public IPv4 network for connectivity.

 However, an API key is required which you can generate by following the instructions [here](https://deploy.equinix.com/developers/docs/metal/identity-access-management/api-keys/).
 Once you have your API key ready, you can run the following command to run the setup script: